Show the contribution of trade to the rise of pre-colonial African states.

 3. Rise of Strong Leaders:

-Leaders like Mansa Musa of Mali, Mirambo of Nyamwezi and Mkwawa of Hehe, were once prominent traders in Trans Sahara and East African long distance trades.
+Mansa Musa of Mali, Mirambo of Nyamwezi and Mkwawa of Hehe, were once prominent traders in Trans Sahara and East African long distance trades.

 4. Population Growth and Urbanization: